Rush To Market

 These are heady times for the small business founded in 2015.
 To shake up the market with a fresh twist on traditional teas with a product that had flavor, fizz and was functional” (meaning it had health benefits).

-8th Wonder’s ingredients include turmeric, ginger, moringa, real fruit juice, and superfoods like lemongrass and cardamom in its oolong, rooibos, chai, and teas.
+8th Wonder’s ingredients include turmeric, ginger, moringa, real fruit juice, and superfoods like lemongrass and cardamom in its oolong, rooibos, chai, and green teas.
 The teas have antioxidants, vitamins, minerals, anti-inflammatory properties, no added sugar, no artificial sweeteners, or GMO-containing ingredients.
 They are gluten-free and certified — kosher, vegan, paleo, and organic.
 They are also Whole30-approved, meaning they are 100% compatible with the rules of the Whole30 program and that the product line and company have been vetted by the Whole30 team.

 8th Wonder is a part of 1% for the Planet, a global network of businesses, individuals, and environmental organizations tackling environmental issues.

 When Reed started the company with his father, Parker, he was in transition.
-“I was fresh out of college, thinking the world was my oyster, but my job out of school was as a store for a health food store in Colorado.
+“I was fresh out of college, thinking the world was my oyster, but my first job out of school was as a store manager for a health food store in Colorado.
 It was a dead end,” he says.

 In hindsight, it wasn’t.
-“I learned about the wellness and food world.”
+“I learned about the wellness and natural food world.”
 During his downtime, he examined what was on the store’s shelves.
 He tried numerous products and was mostly unimpressed.

 When he began debating his next career move, he honored his entrepreneurial spirit.
 “Given the lack of innovation out there, I thought I could create a better product,” he says.